SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 display the website you're testing, the most likely cause is your test program is not using the correct URL.

 This can easily happen.
-When you use Selenium-IDE to export you script, it inserts a dummy URL.
+When you use Selenium-IDE to export your script, it inserts a dummy URL.
 You must manually change the URL to the correct one for your application to be tested.